The Center for Cosmetic Surgery

 Exercise After Surgery

-Mild, non-strenuous activities that don’t involve the upper body are fine during the first few weeks after surgery.
-This could be a relaxed walk or a gentle spin on an exercise cycle.
-Heart rate and blood pressure should remain normal for the first 2 weeks to avoid stressing healing blood vessels, which can result in postoperative bleeding that might need urgent surgical intervention.
-At 2 weeks, mild cardio workouts can begin but patients should always pay attention to their bodies and not overdo it too soon.
+You can begin mild cardio workouts after 2 weeks; you should pay attention to your body and not overdo it too soon.
 More strenuous upper body activities can begin at 6 weeks, with a gradual increase in intensity as the body gets back to normal.
 It may be months before the upper body feels normal, so patients should not be discouraged if they remain stiff or feel a bit weak for quite some time.
-Recovery will generally be quicker with implants placed above the muscle, but these general guidelines apply to all surgical approaches.
+Recovery will generally be quicker with above-the-muscle placement, but these general guidelines apply to all surgical approaches.

 WHEN WILL YOU SEE YOUR FINAL RESULTS?

 It takes months for the breasts to evolve into their final form after surgery, and a variety of factors affect this process.
 Smooth implants tend to drop a fair bit after surgery, so they will begin in an elevated position and settle over 3 to 6 months.
 The tighter the breast, the longer this “drop and fluff” may take.
 Additional procedures like a breast lift or the addition of mesh support can alter this timeline one way or another.
-In some patients, the breast may be attractive right away with a mildly elevated implant, while in others the breast may look a bit odd until the tissues settle.
-Either way, the breasts will look great in clothes or even a bikini soon after surgery.

 ABOUT BREAST AUGMENTATION SCARS